ACCESSIBILITY

 LOW SENSORY & CHILL OUT SPACES

 Our events are held in outdoor spaces and feature large crowds, loud noises, and are exposed to weather and uneven surfaces.
-If you feel overwhelmed, or require additional support (but you don’t require medical attention), please make your way to our chill out / low impact spaces that are indicated on the patron map.
+If you feel overwhelmed, or require additional support (but you don’t require medical attention), please make your way to our dedicated chill out space or low sensory space that are indicated on the patron map.

 If you feel unwell, or need medical assistance, please head to one of our medical outposts which will be sign-posted and also listed on the patron map when available.